mpflynnx/csapp3e/section2/practice-problems/problem2-29.md

 |0|1|0|0|0|0| = 16 | x + y
 |**x**|1|0|0|0|0| = -16 | Ignored msb

+**Note:**
+- Adding two positive numbers should not give a negative number.
-**Note:** 16 exceeds TMax of 15, this is Case 4 or Positive overflow
+- 16 exceeds TMax of 15, this is Case 4 or Positive overflow